-Note: If connection to your SAMBA server is lost while transferring files from your ISO to the target, keyboard and mouse control will be lost for several minutes, but will recover.
+Note: If connection to your SAMBA server is lost while transferring files from your image file to the target, keyboard and mouse control will be lost for several minutes, but will recover.

-To map virtual media ISO images:
+To map virtual media image files:

 1. Choose Virtual Media > Connect ISO.
 Or, click the matching icon in the toolbar.